Stewart & Patten Co. LLC Decreases Position in AT&T Inc. (NYSE:T)

 Other hedge funds and other institutional investors also recently modified their holdings of the company.
 NWK Group Inc. acquired a new position in shares of AT&T in the second quarter worth about $65,000.
 Cerebellum GP LLC acquired a new position in shares of AT&T in the third quarter worth about $62,000.
 JJJ Advisors Inc. lifted its stake in shares of AT&T by 212.3% in the second quarter.
 JJJ Advisors Inc. now owns 2,217 shares of the technology company’s stock worth $67,000 after acquiring an additional 1,507 shares in the last quarter.
 Provident Wealth Management LLC acquired a new position in shares of AT&T in the third quarter worth about $70,000.
 Finally, Litman Gregory Asset Management LLC lifted its stake in shares of AT&T by 844.0% in the second quarter.
 Litman Gregory Asset Management LLC now owns 2,983 shares of the technology company’s stock worth $90,000 after acquiring an additional 2,667 shares in the last quarter.
 52.29% of the stock is owned by institutional investors.

 T has been the topic of several recent analyst reports.
+Bank of America reiterated a “buy” rating and issued a $36.00 price target on shares of AT&T in a research note on Friday, July 24th.
 Scotiabank cut AT&T from a “sector perform” rating to a “sector underperform” rating and cut their price target for the stock from $34.00 to $30.00 in a research note on Monday, August 31st.
-Wolfe Research initiated coverage on AT&T in a research note on Monday, October 19th.
-They issued a “peer perform” rating and a $31.00 price target on the stock.
-Royal Bank of Canada boosted their price target on AT&T from $24.00 to $25.00 and gave the stock an “outperform” rating in a research note on Monday, August 3rd.
 Morgan Stanley cut their price objective on AT&T from $38.00 to $36.00 and set an “overweight” rating on the stock in a research note on Wednesday, July 1st.
+Deutsche Bank Aktiengesellschaft cut their price objective on AT&T from $38.00 to $37.00 and set a “buy” rating on the stock in a research note on Tuesday, August 4th.
 Finally, Credit Suisse Group cut their price objective on AT&T from $33.00 to $31.00 and set a “neutral” rating on the stock in a research note on Friday.
 Six investment analysts have rated the stock with a sell rating, ten have given a hold rating and thirteen have given a buy rating to the stock.
 The stock presently has an average rating of “Hold” and a consensus price target of $33.38.

 AT&T (NYSE:T) last issued its quarterly earnings data on Thursday, October 22nd.
 The technology company reported $0.76 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.77 by ($0.01).
 AT&T had a return on equity of 13.03% and a net margin of 6.84%.
 The business had revenue of $42.43 billion during the quarter, compared to the consensus estimate of $41.66 billion.
 During the same period last year, the company earned $0.94 earnings per share.
 The business’s quarterly revenue was down 4.8% compared to the same quarter last year.
-As a group, sell-side analysts forecast that AT&T Inc. will post 3.2 earnings per share for the current year.
+As a group, equities analysts expect that AT&T Inc. will post 3.2 EPS for the current fiscal year.

 The firm also recently disclosed a quarterly dividend, which will be paid on Monday, November 2nd.
 Investors of record on Monday, October 12th will be issued a $0.52 dividend.
 This represents a $2.08 dividend on an annualized basis and a yield of 7.48%.
 The ex-dividend date of this dividend is Thursday, October 8th.
 AT&T’s dividend payout ratio (DPR) is 58.26%.